dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

      }
 ```

 Hey wait, this doesn't compile!
+This is where Kotlin's language features come in.
-Coroutines need a scope to run in.
+As i explained earlier coroutines need to be run in a scope!
-Obviously since we're trying to test async code we will need to block here.
+Notice the 'suspend' keyword on the delay function, this tells kotlin that this function can yield and needs to be run in a coroutine scope,
+'suspend' functions can only be run from inside a coroutine scope, meaning another suspending function or a function providing a coroutine scope.
-Luckily Kotlinx provides us with a function to do this for is.
+Luckily kotlinx provides us with a few nice functions to easily setup a coroutine scope and get started.
+In this case we will be using runBlocking since we don't want our test to finish until all coroutines finished execution.
 Ideally there should be no need to use runBlocking in your production code,
 but if you need to call coroutines from existing blocking code you may need to.